cssu/first-year-guide/README.md

 First and foremost, on behalf of the Computer Science Student Union (CSSU), we would like to congratulate students who have received an offer of admission to Computer Science at the University of Toronto St. George campus.
 (If not, well, we hope you are considering it – or we hope that you get an acceptance!).
 We're happy to have you!

 This is a collection of Frequently Asked Question (FAQs) which we think all first-year undergraduates (and everyone in the program, in general) should know.
+This is part of a multi part project to curate resources for the entire CS community some who's links will be in this guide.

 University can be daunting, especially in your first-year.
 This year especially with the pandemic affecting all aspects of our lives mentally and physically.
 We hope this guide gives you some information and tips on how to make sure that you are successful on your first-year here (and we hope this guide makes you laugh along the way).
-If there is anything you want to add or edit on this guide, please send the CSSU a quick email.
+If there is anything you want to add or edit on this guide, please send the CSSU a quick email or make a PR on the Github Repo.
+So strap in this is pretty long feel free to read in chunks or binge.

 ## Table of Contents
 1. [What is the CSSU?](#what-is-the-cssu) (Ice Cream Sandwiches and Video Games)